The Pole of Cold Expedition

 On the team's return, the sounds of the expedition were paired with images and objects collected to create an exhibition called 'Pole of Cold: What does winter mean to you?'.
 The exhibition opened at the Royal Geographical Society in London during May 2014 before moving to the Turner Contemporary Gallery in Kent for the winter 2014/15 season and The Historic Dockyard, Chatham for autumn 2016.

-The Pole of Cold exhibition which has been exhibited at the Royal Geographical Society, the Turner Contemporary Gallery and The Historic Dockyard, Chatham, as well as in Reykjavik, Iceland.
+The Pole of Cold exhibition was exhibited at the Royal Geographical Society in London, the Turner Contemporary Gallery n Margate and The Historic Dockyard, Chatham, as well as in Reykjavik, Iceland.